-When $r=0$, such a $C$ is called a (relative) \emph{invariant} and denoted by $I$. \end{definition} The integer $r$ is called the \emph{order} of a covariant.
-If $nd-r$ is odd, then a covariant is necessarily zero.
-Otherwise the integer $\omega$ is unique and called the \emph{weight}.
+The integer $r$ is called the \emph{order} of the covariant.
+If $nd-r$ is odd, the covariant is necessarily zero.
+Otherwise the integer $\omega$ is unique, and is called the \emph{weight} of the covariant.
 It is equal to $(nd-r)/2$.
-In the sequel, we often identify $C$ with $C(f)$ for a general form $f \in F(a_0,\ldots,a_n)[x,z]$ where $F$ is the prime field of $k$.
-For instance, the identity function $S^n(V) \to S^n(V)$ is a covariant of degree $1$ and of order $n$ that we identify with $f$ itself.
+In the sequel, we often identify $C$ with $C(f)$ for a general form $f \in F(a_0,\ldots,a_n)[x,z]$, where $F$ is the prime field of $k$.
+For instance, the identity function $S^n(V) \to S^n(V)$ is a covariant of degree $1$ and order $n$ that we identify with $f$ itself.

-\begin{remark} The determinant factor prevents to add covariants of different weights when $G=\GL_2(K)$.
+\begin{remark} The determinant factor prevents the addition of covariants of different weights when $G=\GL_2(K)$.
 Hence one generally studies the graded algebra $\cc_n$ of covariants and $\ii_n$ of invariants under the action of $\SL_2(K)$.
-It is easy to see that the homogeneous elements of $\cc_n$ and $\ii_n$ actually are all the covariants or invariants under the action of $\GL_2(K)$.
-Despite this ambiguity, in the rest of the article we work with $G=\GL_2(K)$ instead of $\SL_2(K)$ because, in practice, it can avoid a quadratic extension of $k$ when looking for an isomorphism $M$ between two forms. \end{remark}
+It is easy to see that the homogeneous elements of $\cc_n$ and $\ii_n$ are actually all the covariants or invariants under the action of $\GL_2(K)$.
+Despite this ambiguity, in the rest of the article we work with $G=\GL_2(K)$ instead of $\SL_2(K)$ because, in practice, this choice often allows us to avoid a quadratic extension of $k$ when looking for an isomorphism $M$ between two forms. \end{remark}

-There is a large literature on how to generate invariants and covariants starting from $f$.
-Gordan's algorithm \cite{gordan68} allows to find a set of generators for the algebras $\cc_n$ and $\ii_n$ thanks to the use of differential operators, called \emph{$h$-transvectants} and defined as follows.
-Given two covariants $C_1,C_2$ of degree $d_1,d_2$ and of order $r_1,r_2$ and $h \geq 1$ an integer, we can create a new covariant, denoted $(C_1,C_2)_h$ usually defined as \cite[p.~88]{olver} In practice, we use the univariate counterpart.
-Looking at $C_1$, $C_2$ has univariate polynomials in $x/z$, we get \cite[Th.5.6]{olver}
+There is a large literature on how to generate invariants and covariants starting from~$f$.
+Gordan's algorithm \cite{\gordan} allows to find a set of generators for the algebras $\cc_n$ and $\ii_n$ thanks to the use of certain differential operators, called \emph{$h$-transvectants} and defined as follows.
+Given two covariants $C_1, C_2$ of degree $d_1, d_2$ and of order $r_1, r_2$, and given an integer $h \geq 1$, we can create a new covariant denoted $(C_1,C_2)_h$ and usually defined as \cite[p.~88]{\olver}

+In practice, we use the univariate counterpart.
+Looking at $C_1$, $C_2$ as univariate polynomials in $x/z$, we get \cite[Theorem~5.6]{\olver}